parichit/Data_Centric_KMeans/README.md

 ## What Data-Centric AI Can Do For k-means: a Faster, Robust kmeans-d
 *k*means-d pushes __DCAI into the model building phase__ itself, observing whether benefits downstream can be as significant in a classical, well studied algorithm like *k*-means. *k*means-d achieves significant speedups (10X-300X) while preserving algorithmic accuracy.
 The key innovation classifies data points as __high expressive
-(HE), impacting the objective function significantly, or low expressive (LE), with minimal influence__.
-By categorizing data points as HE/LE, kmeans-d extracts quality signals from data to improve scalability and reduce computational overhead.
+(*HE*), impacting the objective function significantly, or low expressive (*LE*), with minimal influence__.
+By categorizing data points as *HE/LE*, kmeans-d extracts quality signals from data to improve scalability and reduce computational overhead.
 By rethinking k-means through a data lens, kmeans-d delivers superior efficiency without sacrificing properties like accuracy and convergence, paving the way for infusing data-centricity into other canonical algorithms.

 ### Data-Centric and Automated Relocation of Computation To Extract Quality Signals